httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 should focus their specifications on protocol elements that are specific to that application;
 namely their HTTP resources.

-For example, when writing a specification, it's often tempting to specify exactly how HTTP is to be implemented, supported and used.
+When writing a specification, it's often tempting to specify exactly how HTTP is to be implemented, supported and used.
 However, this can easily lead to an unintended profile of HTTP's behaviour.
 For example, it's common to see specifications with language like this:

     A `POST` request MUST result in a `201 Created` response.